DLR-RM/stable-baselines3/CONTRIBUTING.md

 ## Changelog and Documentation

 Please do not forget to update the changelog (`docs/misc/changelog.rst`) and add documentation if needed.
+You should add your username next to each changelog entry that you added.
+If this is your first contribution, please add your username at the bottom too.
 A README is present in the `docs/` folder for instructions on how to build the documentation.